With the rapid growth of online shopping, it's more important than ever to have a digital presence and strong customer experience (CX).

-As Pearce puts it, if you have been trying to drive sales to your Shopify store or trying to improve the customer experience for sale season, one must look at CX from three sides:
+According to Adam, if you're trying to drive sales to your Shopify store or improve CX for sale season, you must consider CX in three stages:

 At each stage, it's essential to make life easier for customers, hand holding them through the entire duration of their journey on your website & making shopping easier for them.